-Education - The education subcommittee shall be responsible for organising the educational content of the Annual Meetings, promoting short courses in countries in need of such input; scrutinising bursary applications for individuals to attend meetings and awarding prizes.
-The committee should consist of at least 2 members of the main committee plus up to 2 additional members;
+Education - the education subcommittee shall be responsible for organising the educational and scientific contents of the Annual Meetings, promoting short courses in countries in need of such input; scrutinising bursary applications for individuals to attend meetings and awarding prizes.
+The committee should consist of at least 2 members of the main Committee plus up to 2 additional members.

 Publication - The publications sub-committee should comprise 3 members, including the European editor of Pediatric and Developmental Pathology.
 The responsibilities of this sub-committee should be to review abstracts submitted to the annual meeting and to prepare the accepted abstracts for publication.
 They should also provide support for members whose first language is not English, to prepare papers for publication in Pediatric and Developmental Pathology.

 Nomination – The nominating committee should comprise three members appointed by the President among regular Committee members.
 The President will decide who shall be the chairman of this committee.
 Their tenure of office shall be two years.
 Their mandate is to nominate Officers and Committee members.
 Suggestions from Society Members must be sent to the nominating committee three months before the annual meeting.
 Prospective nominees must be consulted regarding their willingness to serve prior to announcement of candidacy.

 The Society will meet at least once a year and hold a scientific and business meeting, including reports by the President, the Secretary and the Treasurer.